Native Zakarpattia

 Native Zakarpattia (Рідне Закарпаття) is a political party in Zakarpattia Oblast, western Ukraine.
 Founded in 2018, its leader is Andriy Novytskyi.
 It holds a plurality of 12 seats on the Zakarpattia Oblast Council won in the 2020 Ukrainian local elections, making it the largest regional party in Zakarpattia.
-The party was developed by four Ukrainian MP's from the Dovira faction.
-These four MP's being Vasyl Petiovka, Valerii Lunchenko, Robert Khorvat and Vladislav Poliak.
+The party was founded by four Ukrainian MPs from the Dovira faction.
+These four MPs being Vasyl Petiovka, Valerii Lunchenko, Robert Horvat and Vladislav Poliak.

 On 25 November 2021 Volodymyr Chubirko of Native Zakarpattia was elected chairman of the Zakarpattia Oblast Council.

+On 9 September 2024 party member and member of the Zakarpattia Oblast Council Myroslav Biletskyi was appointed acting Governor of Zakarpattia Oblast.